-The surroundings by the fjords show captivating nature like beautiful woods, flowers, snow-capped mountains, even in the summer, and some of the highest waterfalls in the world.
-The surroundings invite to all kinds of adventures.
+The surroundings by the fjords show captivating nature, like beautiful woods, flowers, snow-capped mountains, even in the summer, and some of the highest waterfalls in the world.
+The surroundings invite all kinds of adventures.

 The fjords are from the last ice age

-During the succession of ice ages, Northern Europe was covered by up to three kilometres of thick ice.
-The fjords were carved by this power of those forces of nature, and today we can be grateful to these ice ages, regarding how amazing these fjords look in all their beauty.
+Northern Europe was covered by up to three kilometres of thick ice during the succession of ice ages.
+The fjords were carved by the power of those forces of nature, and today we can be grateful to these ice ages regarding how amazing they look in all their beauty.

-The most famous city in Fjord Norway is Bergen.
-It is known for its location by the fjord and mountains and for the sights and cultural heritage attractions like Bryggen Wharf.
+The most famous city in Fjord, Norway, is Bergen.
+It is known for its location by the fjord, mountains, sights, and cultural heritage attractions like Bryggen Wharf.
 Don`t miss the view from Mount Fløyen, the Fishmarket or walking on the Bryggen Hanseatic Wharf.
 Here you find great restaurants and souvenir shopping opportunities.
 You reach Bergen easily by flight, boat, car or train.